 I have driven the road to Pai and I know what to expect.
 A curvy and hilly drive.
 I look at the driver and he is a middle aged Thai man chewing gum and not very friendly as I briefly exchange basic Thai.
-Nicole and I looked at each other and prayed for a safe journey.
 Here we go.
 Buckle-up.

 At last, we arrived to a military check point and the driver had to pull-off the road to fill out necessary paperwork.
 No one got out of the vehicle but it was an opportunity to be stationary and gain composure.
 But after a few short minutes we were on the road again, on the merry-go-round from hell.

-Nicole and I were able to get to our guest house called, Pairaidise.
+I was able to get check-in to my guest house called, Pairaidise.
 Checked-in and passed out by 9:30pm.